Apply for Fall 2024 and Spring 2025

 Free Application for Federal Student Aid (FAFSA)

 We recommend that every student fill out the FAFSA.
-The FAFSA is available beginning October 1 of the year prior to which you plan to enroll.
+The FAFSA is typically available beginning October 1 of the year prior to which you plan to enroll.
+Because there were major updates to the 2024-2025 FAFSA, it launched on December 31, 2023.

 Recommended Submission Dates